 Moontide (1942) starring Jean Gabin, Ida Lupino, Thomas Mitchell, directed by Fritz Lang and Archie Mayo

 Moontide is a variety of things — a forgotten movie with excellent acting, a character study, a film noir.
 It’s the story of a French wanderer named Bobo (Jean Gabin).
 Bobo is a handsome, hard-drinking man who considers himself a wandering gypsy.
-He wanders from place to place and job to job, where he’s tailed by his best friend Tiny (Thomas Mitchell).
+He wanders from place to place and job to job.
+His best friend Tiny (Thomas Mitchell) tails him.
 But this friend is more of a leech.
 He blackmails Bobo into paying his bills so that Tiny doesn’t have to work for a living.

 Moontide is an excellent film, with a very good supporting cast of characters.
 Chief among them is Nutsy (Claude Rains) as a would-be intellectual who becomes Bobo’s friend.
 And later the best man at his wedding.
 I’ll not give away the final confrontation between Bobo and Tiny — and what Tiny did to force the issue.
 Except to say that it’s very good, very fitting, and very enjoyable.

 The little-known but affecting film noir Moontide is full of surprises, especially for the many film fans who may not have seen it until its release on DVD.
 It stars Jean Gabin, a huge star in his native France, who was trying to cross over to Hollywood stardom in this film, but ended up making just two Hollywood features.
 It also stars Ida Lupino as his love interest, and who is very affecting and memorable in what could have been a two-dimensional role.
 Gabin plays Bobo, a wharf rat with a drinking problem working up and down the West Coast of the U.S., and happens on the desolate Anna (Lupino), whom he sees trying to kill herself in the sea.